FizzyAgent/FairerPrice/README.txt

-1) Unzip the entire folder to a directory of your choice
+1) Download / clone all files to a directory of your choice
-2) Run home.html
+2) Run home.html in a suitable web browser, ideally Chrome